atulraj9471/week2/README.md

 mx_training week2
-First day 21/03/2022 , we haveto create EMI Calculator
+First day 21/03/2022 , we have to create EMI Calculator